Toxic Trees and Horses

-- The gallic acid destroys your horse’s red blood cells and sometimes cause them to break.
+- The gallic acid destroys your horse’s red blood cells and sometimes causes them to break.
 In either situation, those red blood cells are not carrying oxygen.
 This leads to a chain reaction in your horse that damages the kidneys and creates anemia.
 If you start to see these signs that your horse has eaten maple leaves, his chances of recovery are slim.
 There is no cure, only treatment with fluids, blood transfusions, and support.

-- It is understood that the yew’s concentration of alkaloids is greatest in winter, which unfortunately also correlates to the yew becoming even tastier to horses.
+- It is understood that the yew’s concentration of alkaloids is most significant in winter, which unfortunately also correlates to the yew becoming even tastier to horses.
 The plant is also still toxic after it’s been cut and dried out, so the removal of yew plants and trimmings needs to be closely monitored.

-- You will usually never see signs that your horse is sick, as death happens so rapidly.
+- You will usually never see signs that your horse is sick, as death happens rapidly.
 You may observe neurological-type signs, like paralysis, clumsiness, tremors, breathing trouble, and collapse.
-Given that the window between eating and death is so small, your best bet is to find another decorative shrub to have around your horses.
+Given that the window between eating and death is so small, your best bet is to find another decorative shrub around your horses.

 Yes, the yew resembles hot pink plastic olives.